-Due to our Group's operations in 31 countries, our workforce includes people from many nations, cultures and ways of life.
+Due to our Group's worldwide operations, our workforce includes people from many nations, cultures and ways of life.
 With plants in Brazil, Egypt, India and South Korea, among other places, virtually all of the world's religions, including Christianity, Islam, Hinduism and Buddhism, are represented.
-To promote acceptance of this diversity, training courses on the General Egual Treatment Act are regularly held at LEONI.
+To promote acceptance of this diversity, training courses on the General Equal Treatment Act are regularly held at LEONI.